fdschneider/bexis_traits/whitepaper_draft.md

 Reflecting this wide range of measures and approaches, traits are assessed with multiple questions in mind.

-at individual scale: evolution of adaptive traits, intraspecific variation, at species scale: Morphology and phylogeny, ecological function and trophic role, biotic interactions. at ecosystem scale: functional composition of communities, community weighted means and variance, ecosystem service provisioning. at global spatial and temporal scale: global spectrum of form and function, biogeography, palaeoecology
+at individual scale: evolution of adaptive traits (#Cat: this could also be at the population/species scale), intraspecific variation, at species scale: Morphology and phylogeny, ecological function and trophic role, biotic interactions. at ecosystem scale: functional composition of communities, community weighted means and variance, ecosystem service provisioning. at global spatial and temporal scale: global spectrum of form and function, biogeography, paleoecology

-A focus on functional traits allows to describe the role of a species in an ecosystem or its ability to persist under certain environmental conditions.
+A focus on functional traits allows us to describe the role of a species in an ecosystem or its ability to persist under certain environmental conditions. (#Cat: I would put this earlier since it is a more general statement)

 Traits help in bridging individual level behaviour and physiology into processes at the ecosystem scale.

 traits help to identify economic strategies of organisms, beyond taxonomy

-Refer to Katke et al 2011, Violle et al 2007, Diaz et al 2007, McGill et al., 2006, ...
+Refer to Katge et al 2011, Violle et al 2007, Diaz et al 2007, McGill et al., 2006, ...

 ## trait-based research within the Biodiversity Exploratories

 Refer to successfully published papers on arthropod traits, multi-trophic trait variation etc.

-Allen et al 2015
+Allan et al 2015
 Boerschig et al 2013
 Gossner et al 2015 & 2016
 Simons et al 2014 & 2016